Table of Contents

 I stared at my Ninja ZX-11.
 Barely any scratches, it was a week old.

-“How long until I get good at riding?”
+“Alright, so how long until I get good at riding this?”

-“You do it for about 5 years until you get a false sense of invincibility.”
+“You do it for long enough until you get a false sense of invincibility.”, my brother chuckled.

-I’ve ridden thousands of miles ever since I hit the road.
+I’ve covered thousands of miles of asphalt ever since I first started riding.
 Accustomed myself to all the riding conditions.
-I’ve also acquainted myself with hundreds of riders along the way.
+And acquainted myself with hundreds of riders along the way.

-And I’ve got into a lot of accidents, armed with different levels of protection for each of them.
+I’ve also gotten into a lot of accidents along the way (some inevitable, the others because I was an idiot).
+And I was armed with different levels of protection for each of those accidents.

 Case in point:

-This is was due to no fault on her part- except for not protecting her hands.
+This was due to no fault on her part- except for not protecting her hands.

 That 4-day hospital stay could have been a mere trip to the ER if she had worn riding gloves.
-And until her hands have healed enough to ride again, she’s going to have to acquaint herself with Siri.
+And until her hands had healed enough, she had to learn how to acquaint herself with Siri to get work done.

-Almost any motorcycle rider who has been riding for a decent amount of time knows this- accidents are inevitable.
+Any rider who has been riding for long enough knows this- accidents are inevitable.
 Because riding conditions are almost always less than perfect.
-While most are not dangerous, they can still inflict a decent amount of damage.

 We often think a motorcycle helmet is enough- but we need way more than that to stay safe.